SibenduD/MusicMatchmaker/README.md

-# A dj booking website for ease which music system integrated.
+# A dj booking website for ease with music system integrated.